 So what now?
-Putting child safety locks on the cabinets is good enough right?
+I put child safety locks on my cabinets; that’s good enough right?
 No!
-You know as well as I do that toddlers are quite amazing and how many times have you walked into your kitchen and found a “child-proofed” cabinet wide open?
+You know as well as I do that toddlers are pretty amazing, and how many times have you walked into your kitchen and found a “child-proofed” cabinet wide open?
 My best recommendation is to completely remove all of the above objects from reach.
-That means putting them in the garage or a high cabinet or the top of the closet and not under the sink.
+That means putting them in the garage, a high cabinet, or the closet’s top and not under the sink.
 Also, when it comes to medicines, try to avoid calling medicine “candy” in an effort to get your child to take it.
 This opens the door for increased ingestion.
-Also, be aware of where you child is being cared for.
+Also, be aware of where your child is being cared for.
 While grandparents and other caregivers are a wonderful asset to have, the risk of accidental ingestion is increased at these locations.

-OK, my child just took a swig of bleach or took a few baby aspirin that were lying on the counter.
+OK, my child just took a swig of bleach or a few baby aspirin lying on the counter.
 I am totally freaking out!
 What do I do?
 If your child is unconscious, not breathing, or possibly having a seizure, then call 911 immediately.
 Do not give ipecac or any other medicine to induce vomiting.
 If it is a spill on the skin or in the eyes, then remove any clothing or hats and rinse for fifteen minutes under tepid water.
 Do not apply any lotions or medicines to the skin or eyes.
 If it is an inhalation, then take your child outside into fresh air immediately and observe for respiratory distress.
-If your child is OK, then call 1-800-222-1222, which is the Poison Control Center.
+If your child is OK, then call 1-800-222-1222, which is the Poison Control Center (I would be writing this number down right now if you don’t already have it).
 They will ask you lots of questions about what your child took, so it is helpful to have the medication bottle in front of you.
-Sometimes, they will give advice over the phone, sometimes they will advise to go to the emergency department.
+Sometimes, they will give advice over the phone, and sometimes they will advise going to the emergency department.
 Good luck and be vigilant!